mmparvez/mmparvez/README.md

 ### Web Design | <sub>https://github.com/mmparvez/Web-Design-Challenge.git</sub>
 Creating an interactive webpage from scratch was the goal of the project.
 I have created seven HTML pages linked to the landing page.
 Each page shows changes of maximum temperature, humidity, cloudiness and wind speed with the changes of latitude of a certain day.
 First I collect the weather data of different important cities in the world of that day.
 Then I find the Geolocation of the cities and plot them in scatter plots with latitude.
 These plots were shown on each page of my webpages.
 Also I showed the data table in a separate page.
-Python, Matplotlib, HTML, CSS, Bootstrap.
+Python, Matplotlib, HTML, CSS, Bootstrap. <br />

 ## $$\text{\color{lightblue}Work\\ Experience}$$